 Steve has written numerous publications on issues of corporate social responsibility and responsible investing.
 He is the author of Corporations and the Public Interest (Berrett-Koehler, 2005), coauthor of Investing for Good(Harper Collins, 1993), coeditor of The Social Investment Almanac(Henry Holt, 1992), and coauthor of Rating America’s Corporate Conscience (Addison-Wesley, 1986) and has published a variety of papers on the philosophy and practice of sustainable investing.
 Recent publications include “From Transparency to Performance: Industry-Based Sustainability Reporting on Key Issues”, co-authored with David Wood and Jean Rogers of Arup, and a recently published book, Dilemmas in Socially Responsible Investment, co-authored with Celine Louche.
 Steve holds a B.A. in English from Columbia College and an M.F.A. in theater arts from Cornell University.
 He holds the Chartered Financial Analyst designation and is a member of the Boston Security Analysts Society.

-Katie Grace, Program Manager
+Katie Grace, Assistant Director

 Erin Shackelford, Program Manager

-Erin will be working part-time on the TLF, focusing on expanding and deepening trustee relationships and developing issue-specific resources.
+Erin works part-time with the Trustee Leadership Forum for Retirement Security, focusing on expanding and deepening trustee relationships and developing issue-specific resources.
+In addition to her work with the TLF, Erin conducts research on engaging anchor institutions in health-related community investment.
 Prior to joining the IRI team, Erin was a labor organizer, most recently working as the Director of Organizing for SEIU Local 509 based in Watertown, MA.
 Erin has fifteen years of experience in the field of labor organizing and labor relations and has worked for SEIU, AFSCME and the AFT.
 She holds a Masters Degree in Labor and Industrial Relations from the University of Illinois at Urbana-Champaign.
 Contact her at 617.495.3837 or firstname.lastname@example.org.

-Jay Youngdahl, Senior Fellow
+Waide Warner, Senior Fellow